rhodge-hash/roys-dapp-template/PROJECT_OVERVIEW.md

 ## Current Development Focus

-### Frontend Redesign Overhaul (Phase 1: Design Exploration & Conceptualization - Completed)
+### Frontend Redesign Overhaul (Phase 1: Design Exploration & Conceptualization - Completed) (Phase 2: Component Library & Theming Refinement - Completed)

 The project is undergoing a complete frontend redesign.
 Phase 1, focusing on design exploration and conceptualization, has been completed.
+Phase 2, focusing on component library and theming refinement, has also been completed.

-This involved:
+Phase 1 involved:
 - Researching modern DApp UI/UX trends and best practices.
 - Developing conceptual wireframes and mockups for key application screens (Dashboard, Vibe Code Session, Chat Interface).
 - Defining a refined color palette, typography, and iconography for both light and dark modes.
 - Outlining a conceptual design system document.

+Phase 2 involved:
+- Evaluating existing UI components and determining which can be reused, modified, or need to be rebuilt.
+- Implementing new or updated core UI components based on the design system (e.g., buttons, inputs, cards, navigation elements).
+- Refining the `next-themes` integration and CSS variables in `src/index.css` to fully support the new color palette and dark mode.
+- Ensuring responsiveness across various screen sizes.

 ### UI/UX Redesign and Dark Mode Implementation (Completed)